vibbits/gentle-hands-on-python/WELCOME.md

           * GNU/Linux: Install the appropriate package from your package manager

      Or: if, for whatever reason, these options do not work for you then you can use your Google account to access [Google Colab](https://colab.research.google.com/).
 You can start [here](https://colab.research.google.com/github/vibbits/gentle-hands-on-python/blob/{{release}}/01_Introduction.ipynb).
   3. Download the course materials from [here](https://github.com/vibbits/gentle-hands-on-python/releases/download/{{release}}/materials.zip).
-Then unzip somewhere on your computer that is not a network drive.
+Then unzip them somewhere on your computer that is not a network drive.
   4. Use [this link]({{hedylink}}) to join the class on hedycode.com and create an account.
 For detailed instructions see: https://github.com/vibbits/gentle-hands-on-python#hedy

+Once you're set up, you can read through the "01_Introduction" notebook.
+If something does not work for you, **please don't worry**.
+We will sort it out at the beginning of day 1.

 We look forward to programming with you soon.
 Until then, please feel free to contact us with any questions or concerns.

 James Collier
 On behalf of VIB and Elixir Belgium